Office: University of Memphis, Mitchell Hall 101, Memphis, TN 38152

 Current Research Project: TT 16; the tomb of Panehsy in Dra abu el-Naga, Luxor, Egypt

 In 2007 I was awarded an ARCE fellowship to study the tomb of Panehsy, a man who held the unusual title of "overseer of the chanters of the offering table of Amun".
-During my doctoral research I discovered very few men who were chanters - as opposed to the innumerable women who were chantresses in cult ceremonies.
-I was therefore hopeful that an investigation of the largest monument of one such man would shed some light on the title and the duties associated with being a chanter/chantress.
-In two subsequent seasons I continued this research as a full scale epigraphic project, documenting the beautiful painted relief and the many inscriptions on the walls.
-The image at the top of this page of Panehsy and his wife Tarenu is from the rear wall of their tomb.
-As the epigraphic phase draws to a close we have begun excavation/cleaning in the tomb in Jan-March 2011.
-I was awarded a Faculty Research Grant for 2011 to fund some of the project's excavations expenses.
+Since 2008 I have held the concession for the site with the Ministry of State for Antiquities and have conducted epigraphic, archaeological, and physical anthropological studies in the tomb.
+The image at the top of this page is Panehsy and his wife Tarenu from the rear wall of their tomb.
 If you would like to contribute to this project, tax-deductable donations can be made through the University of Memphis.
 For details, please e-mail me.
 I am sorry, but it is not possible for me to take volunteers to Egypt at this time.

 promotion of the study of Egypt.
 From their website: "The American Research